-Each year families, extended families, teams, couples and singles join us for the 6 day (new for 2013) adventure.
-Last year, 64% were males and 36% were females.
-Fifty states and seven countries were represented.
-The majority of cyclists were in the 35 – 50 age group, but ranged from 1 to 88.
+Each year families, extended families, teams, couples and singles join us for the 5 day adventure.
+Last year, 60% were males and 40% were females.
+Over 50 states and 12 countries were represented.
+The majority of cyclists were in the 35 – 50 age group, but ranged from 1 to 82.

 How do I prepare for the tour?

 Both your body and your bike need preparation for the tour.